Communicating Properties of Quantum States over Classical Noisy Channels: Setting and Problem Formulation

 We focus on the common case in which the observables are local Pauli observables with a maximum weight $w$.
 A Pauli observable $O_m$ with weight no larger than $w$ is a Hermitian operator on $n$ qubits of the form

-where $O_{m,i} \in \{I, X, Y, Z\}$ is a Pauli matrix acting on qubit $i$, and at most $w$ of the $O_{m,i}$ are not the identity $I$.
-The weight of the observable is the number of qubits on which it acts non-trivially.
+where $\otimes$ denotes the Kronecker product (see, e.g., \cite{os}), and $O_{m,i} \in \{I, X, Y, Z\}$ is a Pauli matrix acting on qubit $i$.
+The weight of the observable is the number of indices $i$ for which $O_{m,i}$ is different from the identity matrix $I$.
+For instance, a weight-2 observable measures correlations between two qubits.
 The support of each observable $O_m$ is the set of indices